jdevega/smartcdn/README.md

 Starts the server with the default configuration.
 This command has these options:

+- -s, --host: The host name to be used in urls pointing to the server. [default: localhost]
 - -p, --port: The port the server will be listening to. [default: 3000]
 - -f, --packagesFolder: The path to the folder where the packages are/will be stored. [default: <USER_HOME>/.scdn]
 - -u, --uplink: The first URL section of the server to be used as fallback.
 For example: https://uplink.cdn.com . [default: none]